 Like modern instruments, Roman instruments can be subdivided into percussion, wind and string instruments.

+Organ – it may not be appropriate to include the organ amongst the wind instruments, but in terms of function it did involve a set of wind-pipes.
+A particularly memorable organ is the water driven “hydraulis“.
 Players of wind instruments were regarded highly since the earliest of Roman times, and were part of the earliest census (6th century BC) as citizens with well defined social roles.

 There were a broad variety of rattles, bells and tambourines used, particularly in religious rituals.
 An interesting example which is still seen today is the “sistrum” which came from Egypt and was used as part of rituals to the goddess Isis.